neondatabase/website/content/docs/introduction/how-billing-works.md

 <Admonition type="note" title="Notes">
 - Adjust your usage estimates as needed to reflect your actual or projected usage.
-- Extra storage costs are prorated based when the storage was purchased during the monthly billing period.
+- Extra storage costs are prorated based on when the storage was purchased during the monthly billing period.
 See [Storage](#storage) for the proration formula.
 - For Enterprise plan users, please contact our [Sales](/contact-sales) team for an estimate based on your custom needs.
 </Admonition>